ashupp/SFX-100-Modbus/README.md

 First of all you need the modbus enabled servo drives of the 90ST-M02430 set.

 To connect the drives you need a USB to 485 adapter/USB to Modbus adapter.
-*Note: Right now we are supporting USB adapters.
-In the future we may support an Modbus over ethernet solution*

 There are plenty of adapters out there.
 Each of the following adapters have been checked and are working great.